On the Efficiency of Highly Stratified Experiments: Introduction

 Our paper builds upon two strands of literature.
-The first strand of literature concerns the analysis of finely stratified experiments.
-Within this literature, our analysis is most closely related to \cite{bai2022inference}, who derives the asymptotic behavior of the difference-in-means estimator of the ATE when treatment is assigned according to a matched pairs design, and \cite{cytrynbaum2023designing}, who develops related results for an experimental design which he calls ``local randomization," which permits the proportion of units assigned to treatment to vary with the baseline covariates.
-Beyond settings which study estimation of the ATE, \cite{bai2023inference-1} develops results for the analysis of different cluster-level average treatment effects and \cite{jiang2021bootstrap} develop results analogous to those in \cite{bai2022inference} for suitable estimators of the quantile treatment effect.
-To our knowledge, our paper is the first to analyze the properties of finely stratified experiments in a general framework which accommodates all of the above parameters as well as any parameter that can be characterized as the solutions to a set of moment conditions involving a known function of the observed data.
-Moreover, none of the above papers formally establish the asymptotic efficiency of finely stratified experiments.
-However, we note that some finite-sample optimality properties of matched pairs designs for estimation of the ATE are developed in \cite{bai2022optimality}.
+The first strand of literature concerns the analysis of highly stratified experiments.
+Within this literature, our analysis is most closely related to \cite{bai2022inference}, who derive the asymptotic behavior of the difference-in-means estimator of the ATE when treatment is assigned according to a matched pairs design, and \cite{cytrynbaum2023designing}, who develops related results for an experimental design referred to as ``local randomization'' that permits the proportion of units assigned to treatment to vary with the baseline covariates.
+Beyond settings that study estimation of the ATE, \cite{bai2024inference-1} develops results for the analysis of different cluster-level average treatment effects and \cite{jiang2021bootstrap} develop results analogous to those in \cite{bai2022inference} for suitable estimators of the quantile treatment effect.
+This paper, like those just mentioned, operates in a ``super-population'' framework, in which the outcomes and covariates are assumed to be drawn as an i.i.d.\ sample from a population distribution.
+This is in contrast to an alternative strand of the literature that studies highly stratified experiments from the design-based perspective \citep[see, in particular,][]{imai2008variance, imai2009essential, fogarty2018mitigating, fogarty2018regression-assisted, liu2020regression-adjusted, pashley2021insights, bai2025new}.
+To our knowledge, our paper is the first to analyze the properties of highly stratified experiments in a general framework that accommodates any parameter that can be characterized as the solution to a set of moment conditions involving a known function of the observed data.
+In more recent work, \cite{cytrynbaum2024finely} considers a similar framework to study highly stratified \emph{re-randomized} experiments, which nest highly stratified experiments as a special case.
+However, his results assume that the moment functions which define the parameter of interest are continuous in a way that precludes parameters like the Quantile Treatment Effect.
+Moreover, we emphasize that none of the above papers formally establish the asymptotic efficiency of highly stratified experiments.
 The second strand of literature concerns bounds on the efficiency with which treatment effect parameters can be estimated in experiments.
+We note that, due to the potential for dependence in treatment assignments across individuals, we cannot immediately appeal to standard semi-parametric efficiency results \citep[see, for example,][]{van_der_vaart1998asymptotic, chen2008semiparametric}.
 Two important recent papers in this literature studying efficiency bounds in the special case of estimating the ATE are \cite{armstrong2022asymptotic} and \cite{rafi2023efficient}.
-Even in this special case, their results do not apply to our setting; Remark \ref{rem:other_SPEB} provides an in-depth discussion of the connection between these results and ours.
+Even in this special case, their results differ from ours in important and empirically relevant ways; Remark \ref{rem:other_SPEB} provides an in-depth discussion of the connection between these results and ours.
+See also \cite{bai2022optimality} for some finite-sample optimality properties of matched pairs designs for estimation of the ATE.